interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 ### Using our Starter code

 We have provided [starter code for a basic text adventure game]({{page.materials[0].url}}).
 I recommend using Visual Studio Code for this homework.
-You should get started by reviewing the `HW1_Tutorial.ipynb` which introduces the concepts in our starter ocde.
+You should get started by reviewing the `HW1_Tutorial.ipynb` which introduces the concepts in our starter code.

 #### Environment Setup